nlathia/nlathia.github.io/_posts/2019-09-29-Large-NLP-in-prod.md

 In the other two patterns, things become even more application specific.
 Consider, for example, the system I mentioned above that is consuming chat events to decide to push saved response recommendations to our agents.
 In this case, the time the system needs to generate those recommendations should be (broadly) less than the time that it takes an agent to read through what has been written so far - this use case is measured in the order of multiple seconds; i.e., nearly an eternity for computers.

 Finally, we have services that we are experimenting with to try and [improve the app help screen](https://monzo.com/blog/2018/08/01/data-help) - some of these are using BERT.
 In our first experiment, we saw that some of these services were struggling under the load they were receiving - but the first port of call is to [scale them horizontally](https://github.com/vaquarkhan/vaquarkhan/wiki/Difference-between-scaling-horizontally-and-vertically) rather than pull the handbrake and not deploy them at all.
+This means that we are trading off between how many instances we need (or want) to spin up and the performance we want to achieve, much like what happens when these same models are trained on large clusters.

 ## 🤗 Example: serving BERT predictions